The JavaScript programming language is used to make web pages interactive and dynamic.

 Google always gives priority to first loading the content that is important and helpful for readers.
 In some cases, the page load speed may slow down due to some JavaScript files or useless resources.

-To avoid this situation, SEO professional can think of using a render-blocking JavaScript and make pages retain their ability to appear faster.
+To avoid this situation, an SEO professional can think of using a render-blocking JavaScript and make pages retain their ability to appear faster.